Adam-Thometz/Art-Buddy/README.md

 #### Free Paint

 This app is a basic coloring app that comes with stencils for numbers, letters (upper and lowercase) and shapes.
 User can pick different colors and can unlock more by playing Color Theory.
-Good for basic writing activities.

-#### Color Theory
+#### Color Theory (Play section under construction)

 This app is devided into two sections: Learn and Play.
 The Learn section allows students to learn about primary, secondary, and tertiary colors.
 In the Play section, students can test their color recognition skills and unlock different colors for the Free Paint app.